 A majority of shooting enthusiasts today install an optic or some sort of sighting product on their rifles.
-There are so many rifle scopes on the market today, so we are going to discuss the best rifle scope to help you determine the best one for you.
+There are so many rifle scopes on the market today, so we are going to discuss the best rifle scope to help you determine the best one for you in 2023.

 While first learning how to shoot with iron sights is important so that you’re not totally helpless if anything happens to your scope, there’s simply no denying that a scope can dramatically boost anyone’s shooting performance.